BattMoTeam/BattMo/Documentation/installation.rst

 .. _installation:

 The latest release version of BattMo is available as a **zip file**.
+We expect it to work on MATLAB versions newer than R2022a.

 The latest release version of BattMo is available `here <https://github.com/BattMoTeam/BattMo/releases/latest>`__ as a **zip file**.